hexbioc/archiac/README.md

     be on-screen, followed by display manager greeter prompting for login.
 1. At this point, login with the user created during the installation, which will then continue the setup.

+## Open Items

+Stuff I intend to implement / add / fix, when time permits, in no particular
+order:

+-   Add GTK theming
+-   Theme the notification popup
+-   Verify audio hotplug for type-C as well as 3.5mm port
+-   Add display configuration before login in lightdm